nikomatsakis/babysteps/babysteps/_posts/2019-07-08-async-await-status-report-2.md

 })
 ```

-Eventually, we plan to extend support so that any place you can write
+Eventually, we plan to permit `async fn` in other places, but there
-a function, you can use an async variant of it -- but there are some
+are some complications to be resolved first, as will be discussed
-complications to be resolved first, as will be discussed shortly.
+shortly.

 ### The async book